BrandonFurman/math5610/SoftwareManual/SolverRoutines/diagSolver.md

 **Description/Purpose:** This function computes the solution to a square linear system of equations where the coefficient matrix is a diagonal matrix.

 **Input:** This function accepts a coefficient matrix, in the form of a [array2D](https://brandonfurman.github.io/math5610/SoftwareManual/DataStructures/array2D) object and a [array1D](https://brandonfurman.github.io/math5610/SoftwareManual/DataStructures/array1D) object as inputs.
-The

 **Output:** This function returns a [array1D](https://brandonfurman.github.io/math5610/SoftwareManual/DataStructures/array1D) object that is the solution to the linear system of equations.